 Concerns Regarding a Short-Term Rental Property

-Pasadena has established a hotline for reporting illegal short-term rental properties and for reporting noise, parking, trash and other nuisance complaint pertaining to specific short term rental properties.
-You may call (435) STR-HELP, 24 hours per day, 7 days per week to submit your report.
+Concerns regarding noise, parking, trash and other nuisances pertaining to specific short term rental properties can be reported by calling (626) 744-8633.
 Depending on the nature of the concern and availability of resources, you can expect a response within 1-3 business days.
-All requests for service/concerns related to short term rental property violations should be reported through this hotline with the exception of emergencies.
 In case of an emergency, please call 9-1-1.